pocean2001/rffootprint/README.md

 ## footprint

-Create kicad footprints using python.
+Create kicad footprints using python 3.

 The library provides the following methods: